bicknell/DCC-Mobile-Decoder/README.md

       - Obtain a manufacturer ID number?
         - Assign version numbers to decoders?
     - DCC Protocol:
+      - Test/debug service mode programming, implemented but not tested.
       - Implement the "Factory Test" instruction?
 What would it do?
       - Figure out what to send back for S-9.2.1 2.3.1.3 TTT=111 Decoder Acknowledgement Request
       - Pulse the motor for readback when in service mode.